 • A heating and cooling thermal map (indicates what temperature zone the manufactured home was designed for, with zone 1 being the warmest and zone III being the coldest)

-Finally, the data plate will carry the information of the inspection agency that certified the manufactured home as being up to code.
+Finally, a data plate carries the information of the inspection agency that certified the manufactured home as being up to code.
 There are only a few such agencies, identified by specific codes, and they are required not to have any connection to the manufacturer.

 A trailer house with Mobile Home Data Plate